Queuing Barriers: Types, Uses & Buying Guide

 What type of queue control barriers do I need?

 This will depend on many things.
-What you are planning to use them for, the location, the type of business it is intended for.
-We recommend when looking, to think about how you envisage it working in the space and consider the people who will be using it.
-Always measure the overall distance it will be covering to correctly calculate how many barriers you will need and if possible, mark out the system you would like to implement so you can check it is functional.
+What are you planning to use them for, the location, the type of business it is intended for?
+We recommend, when looking, to think about how you envisage it working in the space and consider the people who will be using it.

 How do I design a queue barrier system?

-Queue barrier systems should be personal and based upon the needs of the business or event but here are a few rules to follow;
+Queue barrier systems should be personal and based upon the needs of the business or event, but here are a few rules to follow;

-• Any gates used should be able to open from the queue side in an emergency
+3. Any gates used should be able to open from the queue side in an emergency

 Can queuing barriers be used for things other than queues?

-Most definitely, they have a wide variety of uses and whilst directing the flow of traffic is the most common use, it isn’t their only use.
-When used in construction or factories, they are used to keep people safe from hazardous areas or spaces with moving vehicles or machinery.
-They can also be used to prevent people from getting too close to precious items like paintings, keeping them safe from damage.
+Most definitely, they have a wide variety of uses, and whilst directing the flow of traffic is the most common use, it isn’t their only use.